 Also, If enabled, a zone can also be accessed directly from the keypad.
-(Refer to the RES help file.)
+(Refer to your PC Radio Editor documentation.)

 (See also, Channel/Zone Selection Options.)

 Keypad Programming

 Radio programming is to be performed only by authorized personnel.
 Any or all functions may be password protected to prevent unauthorized access.
 Check with your communications officer for information on the programmed functions of your radio.